-2. Put their needs ahead of your own- Another common trait of codependent and addiction-related relationships is putting your needs on the back-burner and focusing only on the needs of your partner.
-You shouldn’t make sure they are healthy and taking care of themselves beyond what is in your control.
+2. Don't put their needs ahead of your own- Another common trait of addiction-related relationships is putting your needs on the back-burner and focusing only on the needs of your partner, going beyond what is in your control.
 For example, you can’t force them to come home, make sure they eat 3 meals a day, give them money whenever they ask so they won’t get stuck in a bind anywhere, etc. You must put yourself first so that you are healthy and well, and so that you can better help them by making and enforcing real boundaries, getting stronger in yourself, and being more at peace with life and its situations.

 It can be a long, lonely road loving someone with addiction.
 But it doesn't have to be.
-There are always people who are in your corner and understand how you feel.
+You have the power to change things for your life whenever you choose.